Cassava Nuggets Recipe: A Crispy, Gluten-Free Snack You Can Make at Home

 Choosing between cassava nuggets and potato nuggets comes down to texture, taste, and how each fits your eating style.

-When biting into cassava nuggets, a crisp shell meets a chewy center, giving a fuller mouthfeel and deeper root flavor.
+Biting into cassava nuggets, a crisp shell meets a chewy, denser center, giving a fuller mouthfeel and a deeper root flavor than potato offers.

 Cassava Nuggets Recipe: How to Make Them at Home